 References 150

-Introduction to the study
+5. Introduction

+This chapter presents evidence of semantic primings found in the datasets of the items cultivated, flame and grew.
+Each item has two corpora: concordance lines of metaphoric uses and concordance lines of non-metaphoric uses (as summarized in Chapter 4).
+These are compared and contrasted to reveal evidence of lexical primings which I argue, help us to identify when words and phrases are being used metaphorically.
+The analysis in this chapter goes some way to answering the research questions, which are:

+Can the theory of lexical priming account for how we recognize and understand metaphoric language?

+What can corpus linguistic methods and Hoey’s theory of lexical priming add to our current understanding of metaphor from a linguistic perspective?

+By beginning with semantic primings, this chapter provides the beginning of a top-down approach to analyzing the datasets.
+Specifically it focuses on lexical collocates and the wider semantic associations or preferences that these reveal.
+The analysis reveals that metaphors are used with different semantic purposes than non-metaphors: findings support the first part of the lexical priming theory.

-This chapter will discuss the findings in relation to semantic association.
-Firstly, keywords in each subcorpus will be explored as a ‘way in’ to the frequent and potential items of interest for an investigation of semantic differences.
-Following on from this, frequent lexical collocates will be explored, as it is hoped that these will give a contrasting indication of the type of semantic imagery used with both metaphoric and non-metaphoric uses of the items.
+Firstly, keywords in each sub-corpus are explored as a ‘way in’ to the frequent and potential items of interest for an investigation of semantic differences.
+Following on from this, frequent lexical collocates are explored, as these give a contrasting indication of the type of semantic imagery used with both metaphoric and non-metaphoric uses of the items.
 These are divided into nouns, verbs, adverbs and personal pronouns, depending on their importance to the item studies (cultivated, flame, grew).
-These collocates should give an indication of the types of things being grown, the things being described as cultivated, or the behaviour and positioning of the flame, (whether it is associated with candles or fireplaces, for instance, or more abstract concepts such as emotion).
-Importantly, it is hoped that these collocates will also reflect the degree of animacy associated with each item: the flame, the thing being described as cultivated, or the thing associated with the action of growing.
+These collocates give an indication of the types of things being grown, the things being described as cultivated, or the behaviour and positioning of the flame, (whether it is associated with candles or fireplaces, for instance, or more abstract concepts such as emotion).
+Importantly, these collocates will also reflect the degree of animacy associated with each item: the flame, the thing being described as cultivated, or the thing associated with the action of growing.
 This, amongst other things should help to identify and characterize metaphoricity.
-Finally, semantic associations are shown by capitalisation within the text (e.g. PERCEPTION).
-This is to differentiate them from single collocates or node words which are italicized within the text (e.g. cultivated).
-The results will be divided into three separate sections: the analysis of cultivated in 5.2, flame in 2.3 and grew in 2.4.
+Finally, semantic associations are shown by bold font within the text (e.g. perception).
+This is to differentiate them from collocates in the tables (CAPITALISED), collocates and node words which are italicized within the text (e.g. cultivated) and conceptual metaphors which are written in small caps (e.g. love is a journey).
+The results are divided into three separate sections: the analysis of cultivated in 5.2, flame in 2.3 and grew in 2.4.

 5.1 Study 1: Semantic associations with cultivated (adj.)